Dennis Hightower

-Dennis Fowler Hightower (born October 28, 1941 in Washington, D.C.), is a former United States Army officer, retired business executive, college educator, and public servant who was the United States Deputy Secretary of Commerce from August 11, 2009 to August 27, 2010.
+Dennis Fowler Hightower is a former United States Army officer, retired business executive, college educator, and public servant who was the United States Deputy Secretary of Commerce from August 11, 2009 to August 27, 2010.

 Early life and education

-Hightower spent his formative years in Washington, D.C., as a student at Lucretia Mott Elementary School and Benjamin Banneker Jr High School - two pre-eminent schools for African American students in then-segregated Washington, DC.
-During the summers of 1951-1960, he was a camper, life guard, water safety instructor, junior and senior counselor, and assistant waterfront director at Camp Atwater - the oldest African American owned and operated camp in the nation, located in North Brookfield, MA.
+Hightower spent his formative years in Washington, D.C., as one of the first students at LeDroit Park Nursery School, prior to attending Lucretia Mott Elementary School and Benjamin Banneker Jr High School - two pre-eminent schools for African American students in then-segregated Washington, DC.